Do you feel like an impostor?

 It’s okay.
 Really.
 Most high-achievers do, at least occasionally.
 (My research indicates that the percentage may be as high as 80%!)
-There’s even an official name for it: Imposter Syndrome.
+There’s even an official name for it: Impostor Syndrome.

 Loads of high-achievers—including Meryl Streep and Maya Angelou—have reported having this feeling.
 And I’m guessing that you’ve had it too, at least occasionally.